Published by: Arcarix Editorial Team|Topic lane: Money and decisions|2026-04-25|7 min read

 Compare them by use case: Saju for seasonal structure and long cycles, astrology for symbolic emphasis and psychological texture.
 Let each tool keep its own job.

 Use the article as a worksheet.
 Underline the sentence that names your situation, cross out the part that does not apply, and write the next practical question.
 This keeps symbolic reading active rather than passive.
-Start the note with "What does each system notice best?", then end with one adjustment this week around "Which lens helps the next decision more?".
+Start the note with one question from the list, then end with one adjustment for this week.

 Boundaries that keep the reading useful